 5.3.4 Primary and Secondary IDE Master/Slave

-While entering Setup, BIOS auto-detects the presence of IDE devices.
+While entering Setup, the BIOS automatically detects the presence of IDE devices.
 There is a separate sub-menu for each IDE device.
-Select a device item then press Enter to display the IDE device information.
+Select a device item then press <Enter> to display the IDE device information.